 The end is nigh

 All along, I kept burning the candle at both ends; something had to give, and it eventually did.
 The Titanic hit the iceberg and began taking on water.
-Zombified in my cabin, I just hadn’t realized it yet.
+Zombified in my cabin from drugs and sleep deprivation, I just hadn’t realized it yet.

 A decision is made